 Since our founding in 2006, Submaterial has always worked with natural and sustainable materials.
-Natural materials ground us on a primal level and connect us to the world and each other in ways that the synthetic simply can’t.
-We design with and emphasize natural materials because that is what we want to experience in our homes and work environments
+Natural materials ground us on a primal level and connect us to the world and each other in ways synthetic simply can’t.
+We design with and emphasize natural materials because that is what we want to experience in our homes and work environments.

 First and foremost, we source 100% Merino wool felt from Filzfelt.
 One of the oldest man-made textiles, wool felt is an excellent material for our designs.
 It is flexible, durable, water-resistant, self-extinguishing, and takes color with deep saturation.
 Felt also has sound-dampening properties.
-Likewise, we utilize natural cork for many of our products because it also provides a host of characteristics for interior design.
-It is light, impermeable, fire retardant, hypoallergenic, and odor free.
-The rest of the materials we use also fall into the natural category, including responsibly felled and processed domestic solid woods and veneers and full-grain vegetable-tanned leathers produced with low waster factors
+Likewise, we utilize natural cork for many of our products because it also provides a host of ideal characteristics for interior design.
+It is light, impermeable, fire-retardant, hypoallergenic, and odor-free.
+The rest of the materials we use also fall into the natural category, including responsibly felled and processed domestic solid woods and veneers and full-grain vegetable-tanned leathers produced with a low-waste factor.

 An additional benefit of many of these natural materials is that they are renewable and compostable (keep that word in mind as you read further).
 One last important product used in our studio is the adhesive we employ to laminate the different materials together.
 The adhesive we source is water-based, no-VOC, formaldehyde-free, and ROHS-compliant.